agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

 ---
 image: '/assets/reactJS.png'
 title: "Conditional Rendering in React"
-subtitle: "A Somewhat Personal Journey trough a Powerhouse - Pt.2"
+subtitle: "A Personal Journey trough a Powerhouse - Pt.2"
 date: "January 2021 by"
 author: 'K. Agan'
+signature: "K.Agan - Dec '20, Brooklyn, NY"
 ---

 In the [first part](react-introduction-pt1) of the introductory post on React we talked about how the framework operates and how it delivers content to the HTML DOM.
 In this part we'll start adding little bit of javascript magic to see how with some basic programing tools we can deliver content in a more dynamic fashion.
 We are also going to start getting our hands dirty and go trough the necessary steps to start developing with React.